florianajir/rabbitmq-sql-worker/src/Meup/Bundle/SnotraBundle/Resources/doc/configuration.md

     database_password:      my_password
 ```

-The **mapping file** need to be configured to fit ampq message to your database structure, this file is located at `app/config/mapping.yml`, you can found more information in [Mapping documentation](sql/mapping.md)
+The **mapping file** need to be configured to fit aMQP message to your database structure, this file is located at `app/config/mapping.yml`, you can found more information in [Mapping documentation](sql/mapping.md)

 ## Elastic-search